Mrrvm/os_lusiadas_2/content/grounds.md

 In the same year in the WebSummit, Lisbon's mayor - Fernando Medina - offered an astrolabe to the founder of the conference, pointing out that "Lisbon was the capital of the world five centuries ago, (...)
 From Lisbon departed a great adventure that connected the human race. . . .
 Today it is you, the engineers, the entrepreneurs, the creators, the innovators, the start-ups, all the companies".[^websummit]

 The list goes on.
-And we only need to walk around to see it.

-The miscegenation between languages is only desirable sometimes.
-Not only are they not considered languages by the Portuguese standard (e.g. Badiu), but when it comes to officially including the terms in formal settings, they then become slang, for example with the widely used words *bué* and *bazar* (from Kimbundu language *mbuwe* and kubaza, respectively).
+You don't have to look far; even the stamps I got at the post office were illustrated accordingly - [[grounds#^fig-stamps]].
+The rhetoric bleeds out in dialogues explicitly or implicitly throughout the whole country.
+Paradoxically, we have included a great amount of words from former colonies' languages in our quotidian.
+For example, the widely used *bué* and *bazar* (from Kimbundu language *mbuwe* and *kubaza*, respectively).
+Yet not only are these not considered languages by the Portuguese standard (e.g. Badiu), but when it comes to officially including the terms in formal settings, they become slang.
+As if the miscegenation between languages is only desirable, when the objective is to re-iterate our inclusive nature.

-OTHER OBJECTS (selos, bugigangas)

-“Discovering the City of the Sea; The City of Explorers” and “Europe Starts Here—Welcome to Europe’s West Coast!”
-GoLisbon

 ### **[[Os Lusíadas]]** and education
 - Lack of critical analysis in school, what can my contribution be?